asymetrixs/Aspire.For.MailKit/README.md

 ## Integration

-To integrate MailKit with Aspire use the following two examples.
+To integrate MailKit with Aspire use the following example.
 The integration will spin up a MailDev container where you will receive your emails.

+The connection string is stored under 'ConnectionString:SmtpServer', either by using MailKit and environment variables or by configuring it in the `appsettings.json`.
+During the use of Aspire, the connection string will be provided in the environment variable `ConnectionString__SmtpServer` by Aspire.

 ### Hosting